 He provoked even more resentment among the people of Munich when he quickly started renaming various locations around the city after himself.
 This is where the names Karlstor and Karlsplatz came from.

 However, the people of Munich rebelled and named the square of Karlsplatz after the nearby “Stachus” tavern which belonged to Eustachius Förderl.
-Even today, local residents refuse to use the name Karlsplatz.
+Even today, most local residents refuse to use the name Karlsplatz.
 The name “Stachus” even features in the electronic announcements on the tram and underground trains.

 Speaking of transport: the saying “Da geht's ja zu wie am Stachus” has spread beyond Munich as way to describe a place where there's lots going on (similar to the phrase “It's like Piccadilly Circus” in the UK).
 These days, there's still a lot going on at Stachus but it's nowhere near as busy as it used to be: following the Second World War, Stachus reportedly had the highest density of traffic in Europe.